-17.3 Summary
+17.4 Summary

-17.3.1 The Individual assessments demonstrate there will be very few significant cumulative impacts on the local environment associated with the proposed Whitecross Quarry development.
-The assessments do not identify any likely significant adverse cumulative impacts from the proposed quarry development during the mineral extraction works or from the proposed restoration scheme following backfilling and landscaping after minerals have ceased.
+- 17.4.1 The Individual assessments demonstrate there will be very few significant cumulative impacts on the local environment associated with the proposed Whitecross Quarry development.
+The assessments do not identify any likely significant adverse cumulative impacts from the proposed quarry development during the mineral extraction works or from the proposed restoration scheme following backfilling and landscaping after minerals have ceased. - 17.4.2 No significant adverse climate change impacts are assessed as part of the potential mineral operations within the proposed site.